eksctl-io/eksctl/README.md

 #### change VPC CIDR

 If you need to setup peering with another VPC, or simply need larger or smaller range of IPs, you can use `--vpc-cidr` flag to change it.
-You cannot use just any sort of CIDR, there only certain ranges that can be used in [AWS VPC](vpcsizing).
+You cannot use just any sort of CIDR, there only certain ranges that can be used in [AWS VPC][vpcsizing].

 [vpcsizing]: https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#VPC_Sizing